supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 22. Once the Compute has been created and running, in the top right of the notebook, verify that the kernel to use is *Python 3.10 - AzureML*.

-23. Select the **Authenticate** button and wait for the authentication to complete.

-24. Clear all the results from the notebook by selecting the **Clear all outputs** from the command bar and follow the *Getting Started* tutorial. **Hint:** This can be found by selecting the ellipsis (...) from the command bar.
+23. Clear all the results from the notebook by selecting the **Clear all outputs** from the command bar and follow the *Getting Started* tutorial. **Hint:** This can be found by selecting the ellipsis (...) from the command bar.

     ![Picture 1](../Media/m16.png)